gloriali/HirstLab/FetalBrain/HisMod/HisMod.md

 ### GWAS in unique enhancers

-* All sets of unique enhancers showed brain or brain disease related GWAS sites including gliomas, Alzheimer's disease, Autism, Schizophrenia, attention deficit hyperactivity disorder, cognitive performance and intellegence.
-Below shows statistically significant (hypergeometric test) GWAS traits found in at least two samples.
+* All sets of unique enhancers showed brain or brain disease related GWAS sites, such as Gliomas, Alzheimer's disease, Autism, Schizophrenia or bipolar disorder, Cognitive performance, Neuroblastoma (high-risk), Normalized brain volume, Intelligence.
+In total, there are 140 enhancers associated with brain related GWAS traits.

 <table>
  <thead>